 New Concept Oxygen Snowmobile Helmet

 There’s plenty to like about the sleek-looking Oxygen Snowmobile Helmet.
 Not least of which is the 4-year limited warranty.
 Meanwhile, its many impressive pluses are proof of BRP’s commitment to innovation, extensive research & development, and to comprehensive consumer testing.

 The Oxygen is the next evolution in BRP’s mission to create the best controlled-environment snowmobile helmet for trail riders.
 In fact, its project name was USF, for “Ultimate Snowmobile Helmet”!

 In keeping with its previous Modular & BV2S helmets, and the various LinQ products, the BRP/Ski-Doo branding on the Oxygen helmet is virtually non-existent.
 This is so that owners of all sled makes can be comfortable wearing one without compromising their primary sled loyalty.
 If you’re in this category, I highly recommend checking out an Oxygen helmet.

 But be aware.
 The Oxygen Snowmobile Helmet is a totally new concept.
 It provides several new approaches that work in combination to overcome typical challenges snowmobilers experience on the trail.
 And that means Oxygen owners need to think outside the box, just like the folks at BRP did.

 The Oxygen Snowmobile Helmet is high tech compared to most other snowmobile helmets.
-And generally, as with most things new and worthwhile, this means the Oxygen may take some individual experimenting to achieve optimal results.
-But it’s pretty straight forward once you understand how it works – and many riders will like the result.
+And generally, as with most things new and worthwhile, this means the Oxygen may take some individual experimenting to achieve optimal personal results.
+But it’s pretty straight forward once you understand how it works.
+And many riders will like the result.
 Just remember that it’s definitely not your “father’s helmet”!

 Oxygen Snowmobile Helmet Overview